Knowledge base

 • Catch recipient - This option allows you to exclusively capture replies sent to specific email addresses attached to the inbound domain.

-For example: If you select Catch recipient and enter the email address hello@inbound.yourdomain.com using the Equal filter, only emails sent to hello@inbound.yourdomain.com will be detected, logged in MailerSend and forwarded to any endpoint URLs/specified email addresses.
+For example: If you select Catch recipient and enter the email address hello@inbound.yourdomain.com using the Is filter, only emails sent to hello@inbound.yourdomain.com will be detected, logged in MailerSend and forwarded to any endpoint URLs/specified email addresses.

 You can apply up to 5 email addresses/filters under Catch recipient.